 The Victory over Moab and Ammon

-20 And they rose early in the morning and went out into the wilderness of Teko'a; and as they went out, Jehosh'aphat stood and said, "Hear me, Judah and inhabitants of Jerusalem!
-Believe in the Lord your God, and you will be established; believe his prophets, and you will succeed."
-21 And when he had taken counsel with the people, he appointed those who were to sing to the Lord and praise him in holy array, as they went before the army, and say, "Give thanks to the Lord, for his steadfast love endures for ever."
-22 And when they began to sing and praise, the Lord set an ambush against the men of Ammon, Moab, and Mount Se'ir, who had come against Judah, so that they were routed.
-23 For the men of Ammon and Moab rose against the inhabitants of Mount Se'ir, destroying them utterly, and when they had made an end of the inhabitants of Se'ir, they all helped to destroy one another.
-24 When Judah came to the watchtower of the wilderness, they looked toward the multitude; and behold, they were dead bodies lying on the ground; none had escaped.
-25 When Jehosh'aphat and his people came to take the spoil from them, they found cattle in great numbers, goods, clothing, and precious things, which they took for themselves until they could carry no more.
-They were three days in taking the spoil, it was so much.
-26 On the fourth day they assembled in the Valley of Bera'cah, for there they blessed the Lord; therefore the name of that place has been called the Valley of Bera'cah to this day.
-27 Then they returned, every man of Judah and Jerusalem, and Jehosh'aphat at their head, returning to Jerusalem with joy, for the Lord had made them rejoice over their enemies.
-28 They came to Jerusalem, with harps and lyres and trumpets, to the house of the Lord.
-29 And the fear of God came on all the kingdoms of the countries when they heard that the Lord had fought against the enemies of Israel.
-30 So the realm of Jehosh'aphat was quiet, for his God gave him rest round about.
+20 Early in the morning they left for the Desert of Tekoa.
+As they set out, Jehoshaphat stood and said, "Listen to me, Judah and people of Jerusalem!
+Have faith in the Lord your God and you will be upheld; have faith in his prophets and you will be successful."
+21 After consulting the people, Jehoshaphat appointed men to sing to the Lord and to praise him for the splendor of his holiness as they went out at the head of the army, saying: "Give thanks to the Lord, for his love endures forever."
+22 As they began to sing and praise, the Lord set ambushes against the men of Ammon and Moab and Mount Seir who were invading Judah, and they were defeated.
+23 The Ammonites and Moabites rose up against the men from Mount Seir to destroy and annihilate them.
+After they finished slaughtering the men from Seir, they helped to destroy one another.
+24 When the men of Judah came to the place that overlooks the desert and looked toward the vast army, they saw only dead bodies lying on the ground; no one had escaped.
+25 So Jehoshaphat and his men went to carry off their plunder, and they found among them a great amount of equipment and clothing and also articles of value-more than they could take away.
+There was so much plunder that it took three days to collect it.
+26 On the fourth day they assembled in the Valley of Berakah, where they praised the Lord.
+This is why it is called the Valley of Berakah to this day.
+27 Then, led by Jehoshaphat, all the men of Judah and Jerusalem returned joyfully to Jerusalem, for the Lord had given them cause to rejoice over their enemies.
+28 They entered Jerusalem and went to the temple of the Lord with harps and lyres and trumpets.
+29 The fear of God came on all the surrounding kingdoms when they heard how the Lord had fought against the enemies of Israel.
+30 And the kingdom of Jehoshaphat was at peace, for his God had given him rest on every side.

 The Reign of Jehoshaphat

-31 Thus Jehosh'aphat reigned over Judah.
-He was thirty-five years old when he began to reign, and he reigned twenty-five years in Jerusalem.
-His mother's name was Azu'bah the daughter of Shilhi.
-32 He walked in the way of Asa his father and did not turn aside from it; he did what was right in the sight of the Lord.
-33 The high places, however, were not taken away; the people had not yet set their hearts upon the God of their fathers.
-34 Now the rest of the acts of Jehosh'aphat, from first to last, are written in the chronicles of Jehu the son of Hana'ni, which are recorded in the Book of the Kings of Israel.
-35 After this Jehosh'aphat king of Judah joined with Ahazi'ah king of Israel, who did wickedly.
-36 He joined him in building ships to go to Tarshish, and they built the ships in E'zion-ge'ber.
-37 Then Elie'zer the son of Do-dav'ahu of Mare'shah prophesied against Jehosh'aphat, saying, "Because you have joined with Ahazi'ah, the Lord will destroy what you have made."
-And the ships were wrecked and were not able to go to Tarshish.
+31 So Jehoshaphat reigned over Judah.
+He was thirty-five years old when he became king of Judah, and he reigned in Jerusalem twenty-five years.
+His mother's name was Azubah daughter of Shilhi.
+32 He followed the ways of his father Asa and did not stray from them; he did what was right in the eyes of the Lord.
+33 The high places, however, were not removed, and the people still had not set their hearts on the God of their ancestors.
+34 The other events of Jehoshaphat's reign, from beginning to end, are written in the annals of Jehu son of Hanani, which are recorded in the book of the kings of Israel.
+35 Later, Jehoshaphat king of Judah made an alliance with Ahaziah king of Israel, whose ways were wicked.
+36 He agreed with him to construct a fleet of trading ships.
+After these were built at Ezion Geber, 37 Eliezer son of Dodavahu of Mareshah prophesied against Jehoshaphat, saying, "Because you have made an alliance with Ahaziah, the Lord will destroy what you have made."
+The ships were wrecked and were not able to set sail to trade.